Merimetso-Code/EmbeddedAutomotiveSecurity/Exercise0.md

 # Exercise 0 - Hypothesising potential vulnerabilities by reading standards

-The goal of this exceise is use hypothesis testing to explore and identify vulnerabilities in the following standards:
+The goal of this exercise is use hypothesis testing to explore and identify vulnerabilities in the following standards:

 * [CAN Bus](http://esd.cs.ucr.edu/webres/can20.pdf)

 Attention should be paid to the following security models to aid in your hypothesis testing

 * The CIA Model